For 2018, results will be released to test candidates on the following dates:

 As the questions in each test administration vary to ensure test integrity, the exact number of questions a candidate must answer correctly to meet the standard also varies.
 Results for each test administration are determined based on the standard required, irrespective of the version of the test administered.
 As a result, it is not possible to provide the number of questions or a percentage figure needed to meet the standard.

 You will receive a statement of results for each test component that you have completed.
-You can view the following guide on how to interpret your statement of results for the test.
+For tests completed:

 Some states and territories also require successful test results to complete your final practicum or to register and be employed as a teacher.
 Your higher education provider is required to pass on your results to the relevant teacher regulatory authorities.
 If you have graduated from an initial education program and have sat the test for registration purposes, the teacher regulatory authorities can verify your results with ACER.
 You should contact the teacher regulation authority in your state or territory to confirm their requirements.
-The Australasian Teacher Regulatory Authorities website (www.atra.edu.au) provides links to the state and territory teacher registration authorities.
+The Australian Institute for Teaching and School Leadership website (https://www.aitsl.edu.au/find-your-local-regulatory-authority) provides links to the state and territory teacher registration authorities.

 ACER and the department may disclose de-identified and aggregated test results to confirm the test is fit for purpose for national use from 2016 and to inform future education policy direction.